Monotype adds Reiwa combined kanji glyph to Tazugane typefaces.

 The Studio team.

-Ryota Doi is a type designer for Monotype.
+Ryota Doi is a Senior Type Designer for Monotype.
 Ryota first became interested in type as a design student while at university in Japan.
 After receiving his BA in design from Tokyo University of the Arts, he enrolled in the MA typeface design program at the prestigious University of Reading, where he studied the differences between Japanese and Latin type.